adwinmbd/neat/src/posts/learning-resources.md

 ---
 title: 'Learning resources'
 date: 2020-06-25
-description: 'Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+excerpt: 'Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.'
 categories:
-image: 'spools.jpg'
+image: '/assets/img/spools.jpg'
 ---

 The beauty of computer programming is that you do not need to formally go to school to learn how to program.
 You can learn almost everything that you would need to know online, and for free.
 The following resources are some that I have used personally, that I highly recommend, for anyone looking to learn more about computer programming.